ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 A modern container architecture would look similar to:

+**TODO: update the digram to better.**

 <p style="text-align: center;">
 ![Architecture diagram](images/solution30/Architecture.png)
 </p>

 1. The user sends a request to the endpoint.
-2. Ingress load balances traffic to workloads in the cluster
+2. Ingress load balances traffic to workloads in the cluster.
+3. Persistent volumes for saving and sharing data between the application instances.
-3. The data layer is an external managed database service.
+4. The data layer is an externally managed database service.

 **Components:**

 - A cluster can have one or more worker nodes.
 A worker node is a virtual server, physical server or bare metal machine.
-In this tutorial, you will set up a cluster with two worker nodes.
+For this example, a cluster would have two worker nodes.
 - Persistent volumes for saving and sharing data between the application instances.
 - A Kubernetes ingress controller to manage balancing the load between worker nodes.
 Ingress is a collection of rules that allow inbound connections to reach the cluster services.
 Ingress balances the traffic between worker nodes internally.
 - A MySQL service, acting as the database.
-While Kubernetes allows you to run your own database inside the cluster, it is usually more favorable to use a managed database-as-a-service.
+While Kubernetes allows you to run your own database inside the cluster, it is usually more favorable to use a managed database-as-a-service (DBaaS).
 This is operationally simpler and allows for "built-in" backups and scaling.
 You can find many different types databases in the [IBM cloud catalog](https://console.bluemix.net/catalog/?category=data).

 ###VMs, containers and Kubernetes